On Policy Evaluation with Aggregate Time-Series Shocks: Extensions

+As long as $\wrob$ converges to $\frac{\epsilon^{(d)}}{\sigma^2_{d}}$, the estimand $\tau(\wrob)$ converges to the average treatment effect.
+In Appendix \ref{ap:het_effects}, we discuss models where this convergence holds.
+In this case, our method improves over the TSLS in two ways: it removes the OVB and helps interpretability.

+The heterogeneity we consider in this section is restricted in an important way: we do not allow $\tau_i$ and $\pi_i$ to vary over time.
+Such variation makes it impossible to project $Z_t$ out when constructing the weights $\wrob$.
+This problem can be bypassed if the researcher knows that in the initial $T_0$ periods, $\pi_{it} \equiv 0$ for all units.
+In particular, in applications where $\pi_{it} = (\eta_0+\eta_tD_i)\mathbf{1}_{t>T_0}$, we expect Algorithm \ref{alg:const_weights} to perform well with both cross-sectional and time-series heterogeneity in treatment effects, as long as $\eta_t >0$.

-\subsection{Shift-share Designs}
+\subsection{Shift-Share Designs}

-In this section, we discuss the relationship between our model and models from the shift-share, or ``Bartik'' instruments, literature (\citealp{adao2019shift, borusyak2018quasi, goldsmith2020bartik}).
+This section discusses the relationship between our model and models from the shift-share, or Bartik instruments, literature (\citealp{adao2019shift, borusyak2022quasi, goldsmith2020bartik}).
 We start by considering an extension of our original framework.
-Assume that instead of a single aggregate shock, we have $|S|$ of them.
-In a typical application, these will correspond to industry-level shocks.
-Potential outcomes are now determined by the following equations:
+Assume that instead of a single aggregate variable, we have $|S|$ of them.
+In a typical application, these will correspond to industry-level shifters.
+The following equations are now satisfied for all $i$ and $t$:

-where $s$ is a generic industry, and we observe $\{\gamma_{its}\}_{i,t,s}$, $\{W_{it},Y_{it}\}_{it}$, $\{Z_{ts}\}_{t,s}$, and $\sum_{i} \gamma_{its} =1$.
+where $s$ is a generic industry, and we observe $\{\gamma_{is}\}_{i,s}$, $\{W_{it},Y_{it}\}_{it}$, $\{Z_{ts}\}_{t,s}$, and $\sum_{i\le n} \gamma_{is} =1$.
 It is straightforward to see that our model is a special case of this with $|S| = 1$.

-The model considered in the shift-share literature is a special case of (\ref{eq:gen_model}) with $T=1$, and two additional assumptions: (a) for every $s$, $\{H_{ts}\}_{s\in S}$ is uncorrelated with $\{Z_{ts}\}_{s\in S}$, and (b) $\mathbb{E}[Z_{ts}] = \mu$ and $Z_{ts}$ are uncorrelated over $s$.
-Identification is now achieved exploiting variation over industries (see \citealp{borusyak2018quasi}).
-In applications, $T$ is usually not equal to $1$, and often the model in differences is considered.
+The model typically considered in the shift-share literature is a special case of (\ref{eq:gen_model}), with $T=1$, and two additional assumptions: (a) $Z_{ts} = \psi_{ts}^{\top}\mu_t + \epsilon_{ts}$, where $\psi_{ts}$ are known, $\mathbb{E}[\epsilon_{ts}] = 0$, and $\epsilon_{ts}$ are uncorrelated over $s$; and (b) for every $t$, $\{H_{ts}\}_{s\in S}$ is uncorrelated with $\{\epsilon_{ts}\}_{s\in S}$.
+Identification is achieved by exploiting variation over industries (see \citealp{borusyak2022quasi}).
+In applications, $T$ is usually not equal to $1$, and the model in differences is often considered.
 At the same time, the identification argument does not exploit the time dimension and focuses on the variation over industries.

-One can immediately see that these two models are non-nested, both formally and conceptually: we are focusing on the case, with a single aggregate shock, motivated by the applications in development and macroeconomics.
-In these applications, correlation between observed and unobserved aggregate shocks is the key problem one has to deal with to make causal claims.
-Shift-share literature, on the other hand, focuses on the case where the main source of endogeneity is the cross-sectional correlation between $\alpha^{(y)}_{it}$ and $\alpha^{(w)}_{it}$ that typically arises because of simultaneity issues (e.g., when $Y_{it}$ is wage and $W_{it}$ is a labor supply).